-The school will establish formal procedures to responding to emergencies linked to the security of the school estate and will conduct an estate risk assessment which considers emergency scenarios in accordance with our Emergency procedures policy.
+The school will establish formal procedures to responding to emergencies linked to the security of the school estate and will conduct an estate risk assessment which considers emergency scenarios.
+Please see Emergency Evacuation Plan.

-The school will draw on the expertise provided by the LA, police and other agencies when developing emergency procedures.
+The school will draw on the expertise provided by the security lead, LA/Trust, police and other agencies when developing emergency procedures.